TMorville/tmorville.github.io/_finprojects/free-energy.md

 and sum the whole range of possible sizes.

 The following code implements such an exact solution and plots it.
-Firstly we import some dependencies:

 ```python